19hours/sg-statutes/Acts/Deposit Insurance and Policy Owners’ Protection Schemes Act.md

 (2) The Authority may, for the purposes of ensuring the operational preparedness of the DI Scheme members and PPF Scheme members in the event of an occurrence of any event precipitating the use of the DI Fund, PPF Life Fund or PPF General Fund, as the case may be, make regulations for or in respect of all or any of the following matters:

-(a) the necessary systems and processes that a DI Scheme member or PPF Scheme member shall have in place;
+(a) the necessary systems and processes that DI Scheme members or PPF Scheme members shall have in place;

-(b) the appointment of one or more independent persons to assess the operational preparedness of a DI Scheme member or PPF Scheme member;
+(b) the appointment of one or more independent persons to assess the operational preparedness of DI Scheme members or PPF Scheme members;

-(c) the employment of requisite personnel and qualified persons by a DI Scheme member or PPF Scheme member in respect of the proper functioning of the systems and processes.
+(c) the employment of requisite personnel and qualified persons by DI Scheme members or PPF Scheme members in respect of the proper functioning of their systems and processes.

 (3) The regulations made under subsection (1) may provide that any contravention of any provision of the regulations shall be an offence punishable with a fine not exceeding $125,000 or with imprisonment for a term not exceeding 3 years or with both and, in the case of a continuing offence, with a further fine of $12,500 for every day or part thereof during which the offence continues after conviction.